tomjaguarpaw/H2/posts/git-survival-guide.markdown

 ### All the things your branch has ever been

-Are you scared that you've lost committed work because of a rebase gone wrong or some other git mystery?
+Are you scared that you've lost commits because of a rebase gone wrong or some other git mystery?
 Try this command with the name of your branch in the place of `<branch>`.

 ```shell
 BRANCH=<branch>; git log --graph --pretty=format:"%C(yellow)%h%Creset %cr: %s%d (Authored %ar)"   `git reflog $BRANCH | cut '-d ' -f1`